 There are two types of spousal support in San Diego, also called “alimony”:

 - Temporary spousal support.
-Temporary support helps one spouse financially during the pendency of the divorce.
+Temporary support provides financial support to a lower-earning spouse during the pendency of the divorce.
 It is also called “pendente lite” alimony.
-When filing for divorce, one spouse requests support, and the judge will award it only if there is a legitimate need.
+When filing for divorce, a spouse requests spousal support payments, and the judge will award them only if there is a legitimate need.
 The objective is typically to maintain the status quo for the duration of the divorce.

-- Permanent Spousal Support.
-Permanent support is either included in a marital settlement agreement or the final judgment after trial.
+- Permanent spousal support.
+Permanent spousal support is either included in a marital settlement agreement or the final judgment after trial.
 Despite the name, “permanent” spousal support might not be permanent.
-The recipient spouse will likely receive less than they did for temporary support, typically because they now have community property to help support them.
+The supported party will likely receive less than they did for temporary spousal support, typically because they now have community property to help support them.
 Nonetheless, because permanent support can last for years, the paying spouse might ultimately end up paying a considerable sum to their ex.

 How Alimony Works with Long-Term Marriage

 A marriage that lasts more than 10 years is presumed to be one of “long duration.”
 This fact matters when it comes to spousal support.
-The divorce court will retain jurisdiction permanently over marriages of long duration, which means the paying spouse might end up paying alimony indefinitely.
+The San Diego family court will retain jurisdiction permanently over marriages of long duration, which means the paying spouse might end up paying alimony indefinitely.

-Of course, the paying spouse can seek to modify or even terminate alimony, depending on the circumstances.
-A supported spouse should not assume they will automatically receive alimony for life, regardless of how long they were married.
-For example, if the supported spouse remarries, then support payments are terminated.
+Of course, the spouse making payments can seek to modify or even terminate alimony, depending on the circumstances.
+A spouse who is financially dependent on support should not assume they will automatically receive spousal support for life, regardless of how long they were married.
+For example, if a supported party remarries, then support payments are terminated.

 Alimony and Short-Term Marriages

-Critically, our clients should remember they do not have a “right” to alimony for this length of time.
+Critically, our clients should remember they do not have a “right” to alimony for half the length of time they were married.
 A judge might order alimony for a shorter duration, or not order it at all.
-Judges do not presume anyone should receive alimony, especially those in a short-term marriage.
+Judges do not presume anyone should receive spousal support, especially those in a short-term marriage.
 Instead, the burden is on the person requesting alimony to convince a judge that support is necessary.

-Contact Griffith Young if you hope to receive alimony, regardless of the duration of your marriage.
+Contact Griffith Young if you hope to qualify for alimony, regardless of the duration of your marriage.

 How Long Does Spousal Support Last?